SyedMoasib000/ai-system-design-guide/17-interview-prep/01-question-bank.md

    - Use reranking to ensure quality before stuffing context
    - Consider recursive summarization for long contexts
    - Use models with better long-context handling (Gemini 1.5, Claude 3.5)

+**Sample Answer:**

+"The 'lost in the middle' problem comes from research by Liu et al. in 2023.
+They found that LLMs pay disproportionate attention to information at the beginning and end of their context window, with reduced attention to content in the middle.

+This means if I stuff 20 retrieved chunks into my context, the model might effectively ignore chunks 8-15, even if they contain the most relevant information.

+**My mitigations:**

+First, I limit context size.
+More is not always better.
+I typically use 5-10 high-quality chunks rather than 20 mediocre ones.
+Quality over quantity.

+Second, I rerank aggressively before context stuffing.
+A cross-encoder ensures my top chunks are truly the most relevant, not just what the embedding model thought was similar.

+Third, I order strategically.
+I put the most important chunk first, second-most-important last, and less critical ones in the middle.
+Some teams even duplicate critical information at both ends.

+Fourth, for very long contexts, I use hierarchical approaches.
+I might summarize groups of related chunks and include both summaries and key verbatim sections.

+Finally, model selection matters.
+Claude 3.5 and Gemini 1.5 Pro have shown better long-context performance than earlier models.
+If I must use very long contexts, I choose models specifically tested for this."

 ---